Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Palmerston - North, placing the area among the bottom 25% of areas assessed nationally

 Palmerston - North has recorded approximately two residential properties granted approval each year over the past five financial years, totalling 13 homes.
-In the current financial year FY-26, four approvals have been recorded.
-On average, 3.4 new residents per year are associated with every home built between FY-21 and FY-25, indicating significant demand exceeding supply.
-The average construction value of new homes is $246,000, which is lower than regional levels, suggesting more affordable housing options.
+As of FY-26, five approvals have been recorded.
+On average, 3.4 new residents per year have been associated with every home built between FY-21 and FY-25, indicating significant demand exceeding supply, which typically drives price growth and increased buyer competition.
+The average construction value for new homes has been $246,000, lower than regional levels, suggesting more affordable housing options.

-Commercial approvals this financial year amount to $49.0 million, reflecting strong local business investment.
-Compared to Greater Darwin, Palmerston - North shows substantially reduced construction activity, with 87.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing homes.
-Additionally, all new construction in the area has been comprised of detached dwellings, maintaining its traditional suburban character focused on family homes.
+This financial year, commercial approvals have totalled $49.0 million, reflecting strong local business investment.
+Compared to Greater Darwin, Palmerston - North exhibits substantially reduced construction activity, with 87.0% below the regional average per person, which often reinforces demand and pricing for existing homes.
+This is also lower than national levels, suggesting market maturity and potential development constraints.
+All new construction in the area has consisted of detached dwellings, preserving Palmerston - North's traditional suburban character focused on family homes.
 The location currently has approximately 3168 people per dwelling approval, indicating an established market.

-According to the latest AreaSearch quarterly estimate, Palmerston - North is projected to add 560 residents by 2041.
-At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.
+According to AreaSearch's latest quarterly estimate, Palmerston - North is projected to add 581 residents by 2041.
+If current development rates persist, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development